julelang/manual/src/integrated-jule/interoperability/header-files.md

 ## Important Notes

-Header files are handled with absolute path at backend.
+Header files are handled with an absolute path at backend.
 Some compiler backends may not support include paths which is contains unicode characters.
 Jule will not handle that.
-So, your backend compiler may will not compile your IR.
+So, your backend compiler may not compile your IR.